 Paula Guagliardi

-I am a UX designer who enjoys translating insights from users into interfaces for products with a positive impact on people's lives.
+I am a Lead Product Designer who enjoys translating user insights into interfaces for products that positively impact people's lives.

-The problems I am most interested in working are rooted in learning, knowledge, critical thinking, biases, privacy, and productivity workflows, diversity, accessibility, and digital transformation to translate technology to every user.
+The challenges I am most interested in addressing are rooted in learning, knowledge work, critical thinking, biases, privacy, and digital transformation to make technology accessible to everyone.

-I am always pushing myself for improvement and value every opportunity to learn something new.
+I am always pushing myself to improve and value every opportunity to learn something new.

 .Background